-You will notice mandatory 15-minute "buffer" periods before and after each scanning session to allow the MR Operator time to set up for the next scan.
+You will notice mandatory 30 minute "buffer" periods before and after each scanning session to allow the MR Operator time to clean the scanner and participant supplies, put away all peripheral equipment from the previous scan, and have the Scanner Room setup back to its original state.

-The "Ancillary Rooms" calendar displays reservations which include all rooms within the Mock Suite, including the Mock Scanner Room, Waiting Room, Locker/Changing Room, Interview/Testing Room, and reception desk.
-Special arrangements must be made ahead of time if a lab would like to enter the Mock Suite when it is already occupied(see Scanner Usage Policies and Scheduling Guidelines below).
+The "Mock Suite" calendar displays reservations which include all rooms within the Mock Suite, including the Mock Scanner Room, Waiting Room, Locker/Changing Room, Interview/Testing Room, and reception desk.
+Special arrangements must made ahead of time if another lab would like to enter the Mock Suite during a lab's Mock Suite reservation (see Scanner Usage Policies and Scheduling Guidelines below).